superaxelink/Html-CSS-Javascript/Games/readme.txt

-Games created thanks to the course from the freecodecamp.org course by Franks laboratory
+Games created thanks to the course from the freecodecamp.org by Franks laboratory